CDTDigital/ADPQ2/README.md

 ## Requirement H. Created or used a design style guide and/or pattern library

-Natoma used PrimeNG.
+Natoma created a design style guide and used PrimeNG as a pattern library.
 PrimeNG is a collection of UI components for Angular 2.
 All widgets are open source and free to use under MIT License.

 ## Requirement I. Performed usability tests with people